Pete Weber (sportscaster)

 Weber's trademark is his colorful and often quirky sense of humor while calling a game, particularly when the action is not intense at the time.
 He coined the phrases "The Reverse Oz Effect" regarding the antiquated Bush Stadium in Indianapolis and called the odd rise at All Sports Stadium in Oklahoma City the "Grassy Knoll", a phrase which has now been adopted for a different sports facility (Minute Maid Park in Houston).
 If a "make-up call" is made during a Predators game, Weber will often use phrases such as, "It's Mary Kay time here in Nashville."
 Weber also refuses to use any kind of objectionable material in his broadcasts, even during promotional announcements.
 For example, during Predators games on FSN South, Weber promoted the Best Damn Sports Show Period as "B.D.S.S.P."
 During the 2016 Stanley Cup playoffs, he told listeners to "Go Ape" to celebrate sudden death wins.

 Weber, born in 1951, is a native of Galesburg, Illinois.
 He and his wife Claudia currently reside in Nashville, Tennessee.
 In February 2014, he was hospitalized after suffering a heart attack.
 In 2020, Weber was named the Tennessee Sportscaster of the Year for the record 8th time.

+At the start of the 2024-25 season, Pete Weber reduced his schedule to only home games, with the exception of playoff games and specialty games, such as 2025 games in Sweeden.
+Max Herz was named play-by-play broadcaster for road games.

+On November 1, 2025, Weber and Crisp were inducted into the Predators' Golden Hall, recognizing their longtime contributions to the team.